-IMPORTANT NOTE: If the decedent was already collecting benefits, it's important to notify the Social Security Administration that he or she has died.
-Also, if Social Security benefits were being directly deposited to an account, be sure to keep the account open until the decedent's last payment is received.
+IMPORTANT: If the decedent was already collecting Social Security benefits, it's important to notify the Social Security Administration that he or she has died.
+Also, if benefits were being deposited directly into an account, be sure to keep the account open until the decedent's last payment is received.